Water filter replacement

 - Test from the tap.
 You might get a few air bubbles coming through

-Important: If you are replacing the KDF filter (number 2) you must run water from a tap for 2 minutes or until the black in the water does not show from an external tap or similar where the black will not stain (eg. in the toilet it could leave a non-permanent stain)
+Important: If you are replacing the KDF filter (number 2) you must run water from a tap for 2 minutes or until the black in the water does not show.
+The tap used for the water runoff should be an external tap or similar where the black will not stain (eg. in the toilet it could leave a non-permanent stain)

 We recommend you replace filters every 1 year for the sediment and 2 years for the KDF.

 If you require additional help, please let us know.
-We have water experts on hand to help with your questions.
+We have water advisers on hand to help with your questions.

 If you have questions, please get in touch.